 As a visitor to Bali Barat National Park, your contribution in the form of the permit fee helps fund the continued protection and patrolling of the area so that this beautiful place and the birds, animals and marine life can be preserved and enjoyed for generations to come.

 Nusa Penida was declared a marine protected area (MPA) by the local district head in August 2010 and in November of the same year the government of Indonesia followed suit, declaring 20,057 hectares of ocean waters around the 3 islands of Nusa Penida, Nusa Lembongan and Nusa Ceningan an MPA.

 Nusa Penida's waters include several coastal ecosystems such as 14 km² of coral reef, as well as mangroves and seagrass beds.
 The rich marine biodiversity includes 298 coral species, 576 fish species, 13 mangrove species and 8 seagrass species.
-Destructive fishing methods, sea weed farming and an increase in both local population and tourism, were beginning to upset the delicate balance of these thriving eco-systems.
-Protective methods put in place now will stand the area in good stead for regeneration and prevention of further destruction in the future.
+Destructive fishing methods, sea weed farming and an increase in both local population, and dive and general tourism, were beginning to upset the delicate balance of these thriving eco-systems.
+Protective methods put in place now will stand this Balinese island in good stead for regeneration and prevention of further destruction in the future.